-When you’re buying a house, you’ll have to make the seller an offer.
-In order to do that, you’ll need to write a letter that explains why you’re interested in buying the home and includes details regarding your mortgage financing and expected closing date.
+When you’re making an offer on a house that has several bidders, you may decide to enhance the appeal of your bid by writing a letter to the seller.
+Your letter should explain why you’re interested in buying the house and include details regarding your mortgage financing and expected closing date.
 Often, the key to writing the best offer letter is finding a way to connect with the seller on a personal level.
 Check out seven tips that’ll help you write the perfect real estate offer letter.

 1. Address the Seller By Name